Reticle

 From scan to edit

 Found a code you want to reuse?
-Edit in generator carries the decoded contents into the QR code generator with the right fields pre-filled, so you can restyle it with your own colors, shapes, and logo, then download a fresh copy.
+Open in Studio carries the decoded contents into the Design Studio with the right fields pre-filled, so you can restyle it with your own colors, shapes, and logo, then download a fresh copy.

 Frequently asked questions